Looking for the best pickleball balls?

 Previously, the USAPA would allow balls to be conditioned before playing a tournament game but that is no longer allowed.
 If a ball wants to be approved for tournament play, it must pass the test and bounce between 30-34″.

-Quiet Pickleball Balls For Noise Restricted Courts
+Quiet Pickleball Balls For Noise Restricted Pickleball Court

 If you live in a community where there are noise restrictions meaning you can’t be playing pickleball whenever the mood strikes, you may want to consider buying Gamma Sports balls.